HOGENT-Web/csharp/chapters/06/slides/presentation.md

     }
 }
 ```
-- Code behind can be separated into it's own file (recommended)
+- Code behind can be separated into its own file (recommended)

 > Read more about code-behind and partial class support <a target="_blank" href="https://docs.microsoft.com/en-us/aspnet/core/blazor/components/?view=aspnetcore-6.0#partial-class-support-1"> here</a>